Culling the herd of moments with penalized empirical likelihood: Empirical application

-where the dependent variable $y_i$ is {\tt logarithm GDP per capita in 1995}, and the key explanatory variable of interest $x_i$ is {\tt average protection against expropriation risk}, a continuous variable of a scale between 0 and 10.
+We revisit AJR's open-access dataset.
+AJR's main structural equation is $ y_i = \gamma_y + \beta_x x_i+ \beta_z z_i + \epsilon_i$, where the dependent variable $y_i$ is {\tt logarithm GDP per capita in 1995}, and the key explanatory variable of interest $x_i$ is {\tt average protection against expropriation risk}, a continuous variable of a scale between 0 and 10.
 The {\tt latitude} of a colony, denoted as $z_i$, is an additional control variable.
-Since substantial measurement errors in the institutional index $x_i$ can bias the OLS estimator, the credibility of the empirical evidence counts on IVs for identification and estimation.
+For substantial measurement errors in the institutional index $x_i$ can bias the OLS estimator, the credibility of the empirical evidence counts on IVs.

 AJR compiled from historical documents a seminal variable {\tt logarithm of European settler mortality}, and argued forcefully that it qualifies as a valid IV for the endogenous variable $x_i$.
-This IV is denoted as $w_{1i}$, following the notation in the simulation.
-Their empirical evidence was based on the 2SLS regression in a cross sectional data of countries.
-The baseline result, in AJR's Column (2) of Table 4 (p.1386), corresponds to three estimating functions
+Their empirical evidence was based on the 2SLS regression in cross-sectional data of countries.
+The baseline result in AJR's Column (2) of Table 4 (p.1386) corresponds to the three estimating functions $ \bg^{\calI}_i(\btheta)= (w_{1i}, z_i, 1)^{\T} \times (y_i -\gamma_y - \beta_x x_i - \beta_z z_i)$ by the notations in our simulation, and the 2SLS reports $\hat{\beta}_x = 1.00$ with STD 0.22.